JQ75DJ1JVM

 kayleenmoore

 What burdens do you carry around with you?
 Do you ever feel depressed or oppressed?
-Are you carrying a burden that feels too heavy to bear or dealing with something about yourself that you are trying to hide from others.
-We all have times like this, whether it is due to outside circumstances, self-inflicted situations, or a mixture of both.
+Are you carrying a burden that feels too heavy to bear, or dealing with something about yourself that you are trying to hide from others?
+We all have times like this, whether due to outside circumstances, self-inflicted situations, or a combination of both.
 At some point in life, we feel trapped.
-We are locked in a big cage of circumstances and emotions with no way out.
+We are trapped in a complex web of circumstances and emotions with no apparent way out.

-After counseling and lifestyle changes, I was able to find that freedom because Christ showed me the key, the first step to unlocking my self-made cage.
+After counseling and lifestyle changes, I found freedom because Christ showed me the key, the first step to unlocking my self-made cage.
 This key to freedom starts with surrender to Christ.
 “We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.
-7 For one who has died has been set free from sin.
+For one who has died has been set free from sin.
 Romans 6:6-7

 Daughters of the High King, what are you enslaved to?
-What is holding your affections, time and energy that only lead to more bondage and fear?
-Lay them down before your heavenly father and He will say to you, “Come to me, all you who are weary and burdened, and I will give you rest.”
+What is holding your affections, time, and energy that only leads to more bondage and fear?
+Lay them down before your heavenly father, and He will say to you, “Come to me, all you who are weary and burdened, and I will give you rest.”
 Matt 11:28

 Your worth is immeasurable.
-You have been bought with a price.
+You have been bought at a price.
 You are loved.

 Comments